dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 - `PointerPressed`, that's raised when the pointer initiates a press within the view.
 - `PointerReleased`, that's raised when the pointer that has previously initiated a press is released, while within the view.

+A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies the events, and defines a `PlatformArgs` property of type `PlatformPointerEventArgs` that provides access to platform-specific arguments for the event.
+The `PlatformPointerEventArgs` class defines the following properties:

+- Android
+  - `Sender`, of type <xref:Android.Views.View>, represents the native view attached to the event.
+  - `MotionEvent`, of type <xref:Android.Views.MotionEvent>, indicates the native event or handler attached to the view.
+- iOS/Mac Catalyst
+  - `Sender`, of type <xref:UIKit.UIView>, represents the native view attached to the event.
+  - `GestureRecognizer`, of type <xref:UIKit.UIGestureRecognizer>, indicates the native event or handler attached to the view.
+- Windows
+  - `Sender`, of type <xref:Microsoft.UI.Xaml.FrameworkElement>, represents the native view attached to the event.
+  - `PointerRoutedEventArgs`, of type <xref:Microsoft.UI.Xaml.Input.PointerRoutedEventArgs>, indicates the native event or handler attached to the view.

+In addition, the <xref:Microsoft.Maui.Controls.PointerEventArgs> object defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
+For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).

 ::: moniker-end

-A <xref:Microsoft.Maui.Controls.PointerEventArgs> object accompanies all three events, and defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
-For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).

 > [!IMPORTANT]
-> Pointer gesture recognition is only supported on iPadOS, Mac Catalyst, and Windows.
+> Pointer gesture recognition is supported on Android, iPadOS, Mac Catalyst, and Windows.

 .NET MAUI also defines a `PointerOver` visual state.
 This state can change the visual appearance of a view when it has a mouse cursor hovering over it, but isn't pressed.
 For more information, see [Visual states](~/user-interface/visual-states.md).